Refund & Cancellation Policy

 In-Person Courses:

-In the event you register for a class but do not attend classes, there is a $100 cancellation fee to withdraw.
+In the event you register for a class but submit your withdrawal before classes begin, there is a $100 cancellation fee to effectuate your cancellation.
 This $100 cancellation fee is also assessed for students with an IGW Solutions contract.

-No contract will be canceled with IGW until the cancellation fee is paid.
+Please note: No IGW financing loan will be canceled with IGW until any applicable cancellation fee is received.

-Once you start attending classes, the refund policy is calculated on a prorated basis.
+Once you start attending classes, the refund policy is calculated on the following prorated basis:

 The total program cost is divided by the number of instructional weeks to determine the weekly rate.
 If a student withdraws after classes have begun, they are responsible for paying: